 2. Artlist, Epidemic Sound and Audiio

 Fantastic music is the key to making your video content great!
 The challenge is finding awesome music you can use without infringing copyright.
 Matt uses Artlist and Epidemic Sound primarily for our YouTube videos.
-Artlist however, offers the ability to use their music ‘in any private or commercial video production on any platform worldwide’.
-Matt recently signed up with the new kid on the block, Audiio (the lifetime deal was too good to ignore).
+Matt recently signed up with Audiio because the pay once lifetime deal was too good to ignore.

 4 of the Best Business Resources

 Running a small business means you need to wear multiple hats.
 But sometimes you can’t do it all, you just don’t have the time.
 So rather than spending your precious time learning a skill you rarely need, consider outsourcing it!
 That’s where Fiverr really comes in handy.
 We’ve used Fiverr for animations and illustrations, but you can outsource practically anything on Fiverr!
 It allows us to focus our time and energy on maximising our superpowers.

 I stumbled across Grammarly a while ago and the free version of the software is fantastic.
 It’s shocking to see the number of spelling and grammatical errors you can make and miss and this program picks them up and offers suggestions without you having to do much more than click a button from a prompt.

 Operating a business that includes an e-commerce website (or even just a monetized blog) requires you to meet a number of legal obligations.
 Paying for legal support can be costly, but we recently found a reputable and cost-effective solution.
 LawDepot is a website that helps you do your own legal work by offering customisable legal documents.

 We recently discovered this awesome WordPress plugin that lets you easily create branded redirects for your affiliate links.
-It has lots of great analytics and features, our affiliate links are much more attractive, but best of all, if we need to change an affiliate link we need only change it in ThirstyAffiliates and it will be reflected everywhere!
+It has lots of great analytics and features, and our affiliate links are much more attractive, but best of all, if we need to change an affiliate link we need only change it in ThirstyAffiliates and it will be reflected everywhere!
 This was a game-changer for us.